Why is Professional Experience important?

 More information about our Professional Experience program

-The Faculty of Education works closely with School Professional Experience Coordinators (SPECs) and mentors to support them in their important role.
-Placement documentation is available on this site, as well as in hardcopy.
+The Faculty of Education works closely with School Professional Experience Coordinators (SPECs) and Mentor Teachers (MTs) to support them in their important roles.
+Placement documentation is available on this site, as well as in hardcopy, on request.

-More details for SPECs and mentors are available on the page - For schools - Information and forms.
+More details for SPECs and mentors are available on the pages:

-Information for PSTs is available on the page - For preservice teachers - Overview and links.
+Information for PSTs is available on the page: